highlight/highlight/blog-content/monitoring-browser-applications-with-opentelemetry.md

 })
 ```

 This will disable any user interaction traces (e.g. mousemove) from being recorded.
+The list of default instrumentations are:
+ - '@opentelemetry/instrumentation-document-load'
+ -	'@opentelemetry/instrumentation-fetch'
+ -	'@opentelemetry/instrumentation-xml-http-request'
+ -	'@opentelemetry/instrumentation-user-interaction'

 ### Connecting Client and Server Traces